 Ven.
 Godwin Yusufu Makabi is a Priest of the Anglican Communion (Church of Nigeria), working with the Anglican Diocese of Jos, Nigeria.
 He serves at the Christian Institute, Jos, a seminary of the Anglican Diocese of Jos that attends to the pastoral needs of churches, especially across the northeastern part of Nigeria where Christianity currently faces the greatest persecution in the country.
 At the seminary, Makabi is a lecturer for church history courses as well as serving as the Academic Dean of the School, coordinating the academic life of the seminary, and as the Archdeacon at the seminary, overseeing the spiritual life of the college.
 He has served as a conference speaker across denominations and church organizations in Nigeria.

-Mark Noll is the Francis A. McAnaney Professor of History at the University of Notre Dame.
+Mark Noll recently retired as the Francis A. McAnaney Professor of History at the University of Notre Dame and now serves as research professor of history at Regent College.
 His research and teaching consider subjects related to the history of Christianity in the United States, Canada, and the modern world.
 In 2005 Time magazine named Noll as one of the twenty-five most influential evangelicals in America.
 Noll is a Fellow of the American Academy of Arts and Sciences and served as advisory editor for Books & Culture.
 From 2004 to 2005 he served as the Maguire Fellow in American History and Ethics at the Library of Congress.
 In November 2006 he received the National Humanities Medal, and he has been the recipient of three year-long fellowships from the National Endowment for the Humanities.
 A prolific author, his most recent books include Jesus Christ and the Life of the Mind (2011); From Every Tribe and Nation: A Historian’s Discovery of the Global Christian Story (2014); and In the Beginning Was the Word: The Bible in American Public Life, 1492-1783 (2015).
 Perhaps his most well-known work, The Scandal of the Evangelical Mind (1994; 2008) was named “Book of the Year” by Christianity Today.

 Iain Provan is Marshall Sheppard Professor of Biblical Studies at Regent College.
 His research interests are in the history of biblical interpretation, Old Testament narrative literature, and the use of the Old Testament in the construction of Christian theology and ethics.
 Provan is the author of numerous essays and article and several books including commentaries on Lamentations, 1 and 2 Kings, Ecclesiastes, and Song of Songs.
 Besides commentaries, his books include Convenient Myths: The Axial Age, Dark Green Religion, and the World that Never Was (2013); Seriously Dangerous Religion: What the Old Testament Really Says and Why It Matters (2014); and Discovering Genesis: Content, Interpretation, Reception (2016).
 A forthcoming publication, The Reformation and the Right Reading of Scripture, will be published this year with Baylor University Press.
 Provan is an ordained minister of the Church of Scotland; a Life Member of Clare Hall, Cambridge; and the recipient of an Alexander von Humboldt Research Fellowship.

-Johanna Rahner is Chair of Dogmatic Theology and Professor of Dogmatic Theology, History of Dogma, and Ecumenical Theology at the University of Tübingen.
-Rahner taught at the Freiberg Academy for pastoral and religious education from 1990 to 1999.
-From 2000 to 2005 she was a lecturer in Biblical and Systematic Theology at the University of Cologne; from 2006 to 2010 she was the Deputy Professor of Dogmatic Theology at the University of Bamberg; and from 2010 to 2013 she was a professor of systematic theology at the University of Kassel.
+Johanna Rahner is Professor of Dogmatic Theology, History of Dogma, and Ecumenical Theology in the Faculty of Catholic Theology at the Eberhart Karls University of Tübingen.
+From 2000 to 2005 she was Lecturer in Biblical and Systematic Theology at the University of Cologne; from 2006 to 2010 she was Visiting Professor of Dogmatic Theology at the Otto-Friedrich University in Bamberg; and from 2010 to 2014 she was Professor of Systematic Theology at the University of Kassel.
 Rahner’s research covers a wide range of fundamental theology and dogmatic topics.
 She is known for her writings on the relationship between justification and the Church, Catholic dogmatics, and eschatology.
 Her most recent works include, Was ist der Mensch?
 Grundfragen theologischer Anthropologie (2017) and Wirken Gottes in Wort und Zeichen.
 Eine Sakramentenlehre (2016).

 Carl R. Trueman holds the Paul Woolley Chair of Church History and is Professor of Church History at Westminster Theological Seminary.
 Trueman’s academic interests include Reformation church history, particularly the life and work of Martin Luther and John Owen.
 He is the author of over a dozen books, numerous articles and book chapters, and also writes regularly at firstthings.com on contemporary issues such as religious freedom, identity politics, and the state of the church.
 Notable among his books are Reformation: Yesterday, Today, and Tomorrow (2000; 2011); Luther on the Christian Life: Cross and Freedom (2015); and John Owen: Reformed Catholic, Renaissance Man (2007).
 He is currently co-editing with Bruce Gordon The Oxford Handbook of Calvin and Calvinism (forthcoming 2017).